 The Group's derivatives mainly consist of currency forwards, options and swaps; commodity futures and options and interest rate swaps.
-Derivatives are mainly used to manage exposures to foreign exchange, interest rate and commodity price risk as described in section 12.2c Market risk.
+Derivatives are mainly used to manage exposures to foreign exchange, interest rate and commodity price risk as described in Note 12.2c Market risk.

-Derivatives are initially recognized at fair value.
-They are subsequently remeasured at fair value on a regular basis and at each reporting date as a minimum, with all their gains and losses, realized and unrealized, recognized in the income statement unless they are in a qualifying hedging relationship.
+Derivatives are initially recognized at fair value at the trade date.
+They are subsequently remeasured at fair value on a regular basis and at each reporting date as a minimum.
+The Group applies hedge accounting to hedging relationships that meet the qualifying criteria.